 On a recent trip to Hong Kong, my traveling companions and I found a lovely shop Japanese bookshop.
 As a moderate consumer of Japanese TV shows, Japanese movies and the occasional j-rock band, I felt duty-bound to check it out.
-I didn’t speak Japanese so I didn’t own any Japanese books (except for a few manga titles in English), but I did collect magazines that featured, uh, boys of important cultural significance.

 A business website is like your Facebook profile photo — you don’t want it to make you look old.
 And unlike getting plastic surgery for yourself, no one will judge you for giving your website a facelift.
 I generally think people ought to do whatever they want to their faces so long as they hire professionals who know what they’re doing.
 Come to think of it, I feel the same way about websites.
 I totally judge badly-built websites, and if you’ve read that SEO starter guide, you know Google will too.